-The importance of performance bonuses is highlighted by IRF that found team incentives to increase productivity by as much as 44%.
-Using Empuls you can automate the process of rewards and recognition to build a culture of appreciation.
+The importance of performance bonuses is highlighted by IRF, which found team incentives to increase productivity by as much as 44%.
+Using Empuls, you can automate the process of rewards and recognition to build a culture of appreciation.

 Wrapping it up

 Jobs are multiple dots on a career trajectory.
-A manager’s role is to help employees utilize their best self, ignite the urge to learn, and provide long-term work satisfaction.
-As a leader, helping employees map out their career aspirations is worth the job.
+A manager’s role is to help employees utilize their best self, ignite the urge to learn and provide long-term work satisfaction.
+As a leader, assisting employees to map out their career aspirations is worth the job.